Alexandrbig1/py-web/src/web7/README.md

 - **FastAPI Framework**: A modern, fast (high-performance) web framework for building APIs.
 - **SQLAlchemy ORM**: Used for database modeling and interaction.
 - **PostgreSQL Database**: A robust and reliable relational database.
+- **JWT Authentication**: Secure user authentication and authorization using access tokens.
+- **Email Verification**: Users must verify their email addresses to activate their accounts.
+- **Rate Limiting**: Limits the number of requests to sensitive routes (e.g., `/me`).
-- **CRUD Operations**: Full support for creating, reading, updating, and deleting contacts.
+- **User-Specific Operations**: Users can only access and modify their own contacts.
-- **Date of Birth Support**: Ability to store and manage the date of birth for each contact.
+- **CORS Support**: Enabled for secure cross-origin requests.
+- **Cloudinary Integration**: Allows users to upload and update their avatars.
 - **Swagger Documentation**: Automatically generated API documentation available at `/docs`.
 - **Pydantic Validation**: Ensures data integrity and validation for all API inputs.